-- ii.
-Where a Partial Internal Model is Used, Description of the Integration with the BSCR Model Not applicable. - iii.
-Description of Methods Used in the Internal Model to Calculate the ECR Not applicable. - iv.
-Description of Aggregation Methodologies and Diversification Effects Not applicable. - v.
+iii.
+Description of Methods Used in the Internal Model to Calculate the ECR iv.
+Description of Aggregation Methodologies and Diversification Effects v.
 Description of the Main Differences in the Methods and Assumptions Used for the Risk Areas in the Internal Model Versus the BSCR Model vi.
-Description of the Nature & Suitability of the Data Used in the Internal Model Not applicable.
+Description of the Nature & Suitability of the Data Used in the Internal Model vii.
+Any Other Material Information